 - Difficulty breathing

-If you’re not experiencing any of the symptoms above, this is considered a hypertensive urgency.
 A hypertensive urgency rarely requires hospitalization.
-Your healthcare provider may have you adjust or add medications.
+A healthcare provider may have the patient adjust or add medications.

 Hypertensive Crisis Consequences

-- Stroke: This is when the blood supply to the brain is interrupted.
+- Stroke: The blood supply to the brain is interrupted.

 - Memory loss: Trouble recalling information or events.

-- Heart attack: When the flow of blood to your heart is blocked.
+- Heart attack: When the flow of blood to the heart is blocked.

-- Damage to the eyes & kidneys: The blood vessels in the eye retina can get damages.
+- Damage to the eyes & kidneys: The blood vessels in the eye retina can suffer damage.

-- Loss of kidney function: The arteries around the kidneys can get damaged and fail to deliver blood.
+- Loss of kidney function: The arteries around the kidneys can suffer damage and fail to deliver blood.

-- Aortic dissection: This is when your aorta artery develops a tear in the wall.
-This can cause a decrease in blood to your body’s organs or a rupture of the aorta.
+- Aortic dissection: The aorta artery develops a tear in the wall.
+This can cause a decrease in blood to the body’s organs or a rupture of the aorta.

 - Angina: The heart experiences a reduction in blood flow causing a severe pain in the chest.
-The pain might spread to your neck, shoulders or arms.
+The pain might spread to the neck, shoulders or arms.

 - Pulmonary edema:This is when fluid builds up in the air spaces and tissues of the lungs.
 This can cause cardiac arrest or fatal respiratory distress.